gnomon-inria/gnomon/doc/user_guide/tutorial/3_run_algorithm.md

 :::
 ::::

-The application opens the Workspace you just created, and (provided it is of a supported Form type) immediately sets a Form as input of the Algorithm by putting the active Form from the World into the left *input* **View** of the Workspace.
+The application opens the [Segmentation Workspace](../workspaces/segmentation) you just created, and (provided it is of a supported Form type) immediately sets a Form as input of the Algorithm by putting the active Form from the World into the left *input* **View** of the Workspace.

 ## 3.3 Run the Algorithm